Nonlinear semigroups and limit theorems for convex expectations: Introduction

 \section{Introduction}

-In this article, we establish a general approximation result for convex monotone semigroups which is based on the Chernoff approximation~\cite{chernoff68, chernoff74,BK} that generalizes the Trotter--Kato product formula for linear semigroups~\cite{Trotter,Kato}.
-The key idea is to start with a generating family $(I(t))_{t\geq 0}$ of operators $I(t)\colon\Ck\to\Ck$ which do not form a semigroup but have, for smooth functions, the derivative
+In this article, we establish a general approximation result for convex monotone semigroups which is based on the Chernoff approximation, see~\cite{BK,chernoff68, chernoff74}, that generalizes the Trotter--Kato product formula for linear semigroups, see~\cite{Kato,Trotter}.
+The idea is to start with a generating family $(I(t))_{t\geq 0}$ of operators $I(t)\colon\Cb\to\Cb$ which do not form a semigroup but have, for smooth functions, the derivative

-Here, the space $\Ck$ consists of all continuous functions $f\colon\R^d\to\R$ that do not exceed a certain growth rate at infinity and is endowed with a weighted supremum norm.
-In order to obtain a corresponding semigroup $(S(t))_{t\geq 0}$ on $\Ck$ with prescribed generator $Af=I'(0)f$, we iterate the operators $(I(t))_{t\geq 0}$ over a sequence of equidistant partitions with mesh size tending to zero and define the semigroup as the limit
+Here, the space $\Cb$ consists of all bounded continuous functions $f\colon\R^d\to\R$.
+In order to obtain a corresponding semigroup $(S(t))_{t\geq 0}$ on $\Cb$ with prescribed generator $Af=I'(0)f$, we iterate the operators $(I(t))_{t\geq 0}$ over a sequence of equidistant partitions with mesh size tending to zero and define the semigroup as the limit

 Recall that in the case of the Trotter--Kato formula the choice $I(t):=e^{tA_1}e^{tA_2}$ leads to a semigroup with generator $A=A_1+A_2$.
 There are two major questions to address.